-- 1.1 The Durham District School Board ("DDSB") adopts this policy to protect, uphold and promote human rights and to proactively prevent discrimination and discriminatory barriers in all DDSB learning and working environments.
-Protecting, upholding and promoting human rights are necessary to meet the mandate of the DDSB and to create and foster a culture of care where students and employees can thrive and have a sense of safety, well-being, mattering, engagement and belonging. - In this policy and related procedures, "discrimination" means all forms of individual, intersectional and systemic discrimination in respect of any of the Prohibited Grounds (as defined in this policy).
-There is no hierarchy of rights: The policy applies equally to all Prohibited Grounds and combination of grounds and applies to all forms of discrimination, including (and not limited to) racism, ableism, sexism, homophobia, biphobia, transphobia, faithism and classism. - 1.3 The DDSB adopts this policy to better fulfill its obligations under the Ontario Human Rights Code (the "Code") and in so doing recognizes that human rights, anti-discrimination (anti-racist, anti-ableist, anti-sexist, anti-homophobic, anti-biphobic, anti-transphobic, anti-faithist and anti-classist) approaches, actions and initiatives are required to address all forms of discrimination. - 1.4 In addition, this policy addresses the DDSB's obligations under the Anti-Racism Act and the Accessibility for Ontarians with Disabilities Act (AODA).
-This in no way diminishes the Board's commitment to address all forms of discrimination with equal determination as is reflected in the terms of this Policy below and the detailed procedures implementing this policy. - 4.21.5 Key human rights and equity terms used in this policy are defined in Appendix A: Glossary of Terms. - 4.31.6 The DDSB's Indigenous Education Policy acknowledges the distinct rights of Indigenous Peoples.
-Indigenous Peoples may elect to pursue any right or remedy under this policy and related procedures or under the Indigenous Education Policy and procedures, as they may deem appropriate in any given circumstance. - 1.41.7 Systemic discrimination and racism are is pervasive and deeply entrenched and operate operates in society, institutions, structures, policies and standards, including in educational institutions and the DDSB.
-They stem This stems from the effects of: - a) Discriminatory and racist ideologies, and systems, cultures and the structural dominance of white supremacy, racism, sexism, ableism, heteronormativity, cisnormativity/cisqenderism, cissexism, faithism and classism; and
+- 1.1 The Durham District School Board ("DDSB") adopts this policy to protect, uphold and promote human rights and to prevent discrimination and discriminatory barriers in all DDSB learning and working environments.
+Protecting, upholding and promoting human rights are necessary to meet the mandate of the DDSB and to create and foster a culture of care where students and employees can thrive and have a sense of safety, well-being, mattering, engagement and belonging. - 1.2 In this policy and related procedures, "discrimination" means all forms of individual, intersectional and systemic discrimination in respect of any of the Prohibited Grounds (as defined in this policy).
+There is no hierarchy of rights: The policy applies equally to all Prohibited Grounds and combination of grounds and applies to all forms of discrimination, including (and not limited to) racism, ableism, sexism, homophobia, biphobia, transphobia, faithism and classism. - 1.3 The DDSB adopts this policy to better fulfill its obligations under the Ontario Human Rights Code (the "Code") and in so doing recognizes that human rights, anti-discrimination (anti-racist, anti-ableist, anti-sexist, anti-homophobic, anti-biphobic, anti-transphobic, anti-faithist and anticlassist) approaches, actions and initiatives are required to address all forms of discrimination. - 1.4 In addition, this policy addresses the DDSB's obligations under the Anti-Racism Act and the Accessibility for Ontarians with Disabilities Act (AODA).
+This in no way diminishes the Board's commitment to address all forms of discrimination with equal determination as is reflected in the terms of this Policy below and the detailed procedures implementing this policy. - 1.5 Key human rights and equity terms used in this policy are defined in Appendix A: Glossary of Terms. - 1.6 The DDSB's Indigenous Education Policy acknowledges the distinct rights of Indigenous Peoples.
+Indigenous Peoples may elect to pursue any right or remedy under this policy and related procedures or under the Indigenous Education Policy and procedures, as they may deem appropriate in any given circumstance. - 1.7 Systemic discrimination is pervasive and deeply entrenched and operates in society, institutions, structures, policies and standards, including in educational institutions and the DDSB.
+This stems from the effects of: - a) Discriminatory ideologies and systems and the structural dominance of white supremacy, racism, sexism, ableism, heteronormativity, cisnormativity/cisgenderism, cissexism, faithism and classism; and